Sher-Chowdhury/dockerized_codingbee_wordpress_site/README.md

 docker-compose down --timeout 1 --volumes --rmi all docker-compose up --detach
 ```
+for -rmi, you can replace 'all' with 'local', this will speed things up as it won't delete the mysql image continuousely.

 This deletes all containers, images, and volumes that are linked to the docker-compose file.